EyeWise Vision Clinic

 Glaucoma Diagnosis & Pre-Surgery Evaluation Process

-Preparing for glaucoma surgery begins with a comprehensive consultation with your eye specialist.
-In this initial session, the glaucoma doctor will conduct visual field assessments, eye pressure measurements, and corneal thickness evaluations to tailor the surgery to your needs.
+Preparing for glaucoma surgery begins with a comprehensive consultation with your glaucoma specialist in Singapore.
+In this initial session, your glaucoma doctor will conduct visual field assessments, eye pressure measurements, and corneal thickness evaluations to tailor the surgical plan to your needs.

-A visual field assessment is a common test used to determine glaucoma progression.
-An automated machine projects light in the patient’s field of vision, and the patient responds by pressing a button when the light is seen.
-The machine maps the area of functional vision by assessing which parts can and cannot see the light.
-This process takes about 5-10 minutes per eye and provides the doctor with crucial information about the eye’s function and the optic nerve.
+A visual field assessment is a key test in glaucoma treatment.
+An automated machine projects light into your field of vision, and you press a button when the light is seen.
+The system then maps areas of functional and impaired vision, providing crucial information about glaucoma progression and the health of your optic nerve.
+Typically, this process takes about 5-10 minutes per eye.

-Eye specialist clinics like EyeWise Vision Clinic use the Humphrey Visual Field system, which is considered the gold standard in glaucoma assessment.
-This system helps collect detailed information for a more comprehensive surgical plan.
+At EyeWise Vision Clinic—a trusted glaucoma treatment centre in Singapore—we use the Humphrey Visual Field system, recognized as the gold standard in glaucoma assessment, to collect detailed data for a comprehensive surgical plan.

-Following this, reviewing your current medications with your glaucoma doctor is essential, as some medications could potentially interfere with the surgery.
-Additionally, fasting may be required before the procedure, so be sure to follow your healthcare team’s guidelines.
+Following these tests, reviewing your current medications with your glaucoma doctor is essential, as some may interfere with the surgery.
+Additionally, fasting may be required before the procedure, so please follow the guidelines provided by our healthcare team.

 Managing glaucoma involves various treatment options aimed at controlling eye pressure to prevent vision loss.
 Here’s a closer look at these options: